bradfrost/atomic-design/chapter-1.md

 Without thinking of broader audiences, style guides may come across as too vague or too technical, which can intimidate other disciplines and lead them to believe these resources aren't for them.

 ### Style guide structure
 In order for style guides to be useful resources for everyone in an organization, they should clearly convey what they are and why they matter.
 Style guides should be attractive, inviting, visible, clear, and easy to use.
-As mentioned above, they should be aware that a whole host of audiences will be viewing the style guide, and therefore aim to make the style guide welcoming  and useful for as many people as possible.
+As mentioned above, they should be aware that a whole host of audiences will be viewing the guide, so should therefore aim to make it welcoming and useful for as many people as possible.

 {% include figure.html src="../images/content/styleguide-yelp.png" caption="Yelp's style guide home page sports a handsome design and important intro text explaining the purpose and audience for the guide." %}

 ### Lack of context
 Context is key to understanding a design system.
 Unfortunately, most pattern libraries out in the wild don't provide any hints as to when, how, and where their components get used.

-Without knowing where patterns are utilized, designers and developers don't know which pages of their app would need revisited, QA'd, and tested if changes were made to a pattern.
-For example, let's say
+Without providing context, designers and developers don't know how global a particular pattern is, and as a result wouldn't know which pages of their app would need revisited, QA'd, and tested if changes were made.

+{% include figure.html src="../images/content/pattern-highlight-block.png" caption="'Highlight Block' looks like a useful and reusable pattern, but where is it being utilized?" %}

-### Lacking a methodology
+### Lacking a clear methodology
-As much as I adore the many style guides out there [in the wild](http://styleguides.io/examples.html), I'm frustrated by a lack of structure to many of them.
-While it's fantastic teams are thinking systematically and are documenting they, I feel like many are loosely-organized spray of modules.
+As much as I adore the pattern libraries out there [in the wild](http://styleguides.io/examples.html), I can't help but notice a lack of structure in many of them.
+Don't get me wrong, I think it's absolutely fantastic teams are thinking systematically and are documenting their UI patterns.
+But I often feel like many pattern libraries are little more than loosely-arranged spray of modules.
+I think there's room for improvement.

-It is in this  Lacking a clear methodology.

-## In search of a methodology
+## In search of an interface design methodology
-Device diversity is here to stay, so it's time for us to evolve beyond the page metaphor.
-Thankfully the web community and organizations are embracing modularity across every aspect of
+In order for us to create experiences for this eclectic Web landscape, we must evolve beyond the page metaphor that's been with us since the birth of the Web.
+Thankfully, organizations are embracing modularity across every aspect of the Web creation process, which is leading to smarter work and more sustainable systems.

-- Framework pros and cons
-- Design systems benefits and challenges
-- The need for a methodology
+As the number of devices, browsers, and environments we must account for increases at a staggering rate, the need to create thoughtful, deliberate interface design systems is becoming more apparent than ever.

+Enter atomic design.